-- In connection with the resident’s future application for Certification, the resident’s Program Director must submit a letter to the ABNS indicating: (a) that the Program Director approved any leave that resulted in less than 84 months of training; and (b) that the Program Director determined that the resident at issue received full training and was able to successfully complete residency in less than 84 months.
+- In connection with the resident’s future application for certification, the resident’s program director must submit a letter to the ABNS indicating: (a) that the program director approved any leave that resulted in less than 84 months of training; and (b) that the program director determined that the resident at issue received full training and was able to successfully complete residency in less than 84 months.

-The ABNS is aware that many neurological surgeons take time off or work reduced schedules at some juncture during their first few years of practice for legitimate family reasons, such as in connection with the birth or adoption of a child, to care for an immediate family member with a serious health condition, or when the physician himself/herself is unable to work due to a serious medical condition.
+The ABNS is aware that many neurological surgeons take time off or work reduced schedules at some juncture during their first few years of practice for legitimate family reasons, such as in connection with the birth or adoption of a child, to care for an immediate family member with a serious health condition, or when the physician themselves is unable to work due to a serious medical condition.

-ABNS rules permit the ABNS Directors to extend these time periods at their discretion, on a case-by-case basis, for good cause.
-Requests for extensions must be made in writing and submitted to the ABNS Administrative Office.
-As a policy matter, the ABNS Directors generally grant extension requests that are related to absence of practice (or reduced work schedules) for legitimate family leave reasons.
+ABNS rules permit the ABNS directors to extend these time periods at their discretion, on a case-by-case basis for good cause.
+Requests for extensions must be made in writing and submitted to the ABNS administrative office.
+As a policy matter, the ABNS directors generally grant extension requests that are related to absence of practice (or reduced work schedules) for legitimate family leave reasons.